MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-route-public-folder-content-requests.md

 description: "All requests for public folder information that involve the content of the public folder need to be routed to the public folder mailbox that holds the content for the target folder.
 To route the requests to that mailbox, you need to set the X-AnchorMailbox and X-PublicFolderMailbox headers to specific values."
 ---

-# How to: Route public folder content requests
+# Route public folder content requests

 All requests for public folder information that involve the content of the public folder need to be routed to the public folder mailbox that holds the content for the target folder.
 To route the requests to that mailbox, you need to set the **X-AnchorMailbox** and **X-PublicFolderMailbox** headers to specific values.